ma67-ex/stock-backtester/README.md

 ![Example backtest](backtest.png)

 > *Example: AAPL with a 50/200-day SMA crossover.
 Green/red markers show
-> entries and exits; the bottom panel compares strategy equity vs. buy-and-hold.*
+> entries and exits; the bottom panel compares strategy equity vs. buy & hold.*

 ---

 ## The strategy

-A textbook trend-following rule:
+A textbook trend following rule:

 - **Go long** when the short moving average rises above the long moving average.
 - **Go to cash** when it falls back below.

-It's deliberately simple — the point isn't to beat the market, it's to build a backtesting framework that's **methodologically correct** and to measure honestly whether a rule adds value.
+It's deliberately simple the point isn't to beat the market, it's to build a backtesting framework that's **methodologically correct** and to measure honestly whether a rule adds value.

 ### What it does right
-- **No look-ahead bias.** Signals are computed on day *t* but acted on day *t+1* (`signal.shift(1)`), so the backtest never trades on information it couldn't have known in real time.
+- **No look ahead bias.** Signals are computed on day *t* but acted on day *t+1* (`signal.shift(1)`), so the backtest never trades on information it couldn't have known in real time.
-- **Fair benchmark.** Every result is shown next to buy-and-hold, because a strategy that underperforms just holding the stock isn't actually good.
+- **Fair benchmark.** Every result is shown next to buy & hold, because a strategy that underperforms just holding the stock isn't actually good.
 - **Risk-adjusted metrics.** Reports CAGR, annualized Sharpe ratio, and max drawdown — not just total return.